gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory1/US1 Use Case Textual Description.md

 ## Enter Map
 - **Name**: Enter Map
 - **ID**: UC7
-- **Description**: The player enters a map, be it a sector, a custom map a server...
+- **Description**: The player enters a map, be it a sector, a custom map, a server...
 - **Actors**:
 	- *Main*: Player
 	- *Secondary*: None
 - **Pre-Conditions**: None
 - **Main Flow**:
-	1. The use case starts when the player enters a map (sector, a custom map a server...)
+	1. The use case starts when the player enters a map (sector, a custom map, a server...)
 	2. <mark style="background: #BBFABBA6;">Include Reset Action Commander</mark>
 - **Alternative Flows**
 	- None